 El Chato is also an interesting place for Galapagos bird watching.
 Darwin Tree and Ground finches flit between the trees.
 Vermilion flycatchers and yellow warblers add a splash of color to the scene.
 Short-eared owls can sometimes be spotted by keen eyed tourists.
 White-cheeked pintails, Cattle egrets and Galapagos rails also call Santa Cruz highlands home.

-Elsewhere on the reserve are expansive lava tubes where you can explore below the ground in lighted tunnels.
+Elsewhere on the reserve there are expansive lava tunnels (tubes) where visitors can explore below the ground in lit-up tunnels.
 Some of the larger tunnels require a descent by ladder but are well worth the trouble for their insight into the creation of the island.

 El Chato is not the only tortoise reserve on Santa Cruz.
 Las Primicias is a neighboring ranch with similar facilities.

 Some parts of El Chato tortoise reserve may be closed if park rangers are working in the area.
 These work programs are to aid giant tortoise conservation.
 Their functions include building stone walls around nests to keep pigs, dogs and goats away.
 These invasive human-introduced species can devastate nesting sites and eat tortoise eggs.

 El Chato is a large private reserve up on the highlands of Santa Cruz island.
 A visit here is often included into Galapagos cruise or Land tour itineraries.
 Alternatively tourists can head to El Chato Reserve by themselves in a free half day from Puerto Ayora.